MicrosoftLearning/Microsoft-365-Copilot-Immersion-Experience/Instructions/Labs/Task_2_Draft_a_Program_Proposal.md

 Improve the summary to make it more concise and impactful.
 ```

-Experimenting with these prompts allows you to refine your content through thoughtful adjustments, ultimately creating more persuasive and impactful results
+Experimenting with these prompts allows you to refine your content through thoughtful adjustments, ultimately creating more persuasive and impactful content.

 **Next**: [Task 3](https://microsoftlearning.github.io/Microsoft-365-Copilot-Immersion-Experience/Instructions/Labs/Task_3_Create_a_Program_pitch_presentation.html)